Microbiome-Revolution/Data-standard/WP1/dna_quantifications.md

 #### *dna_quantifications.csv*

-- This file contains the outputs from the DNA quantification experiments, following the field sample collection undertaken by Imperial Staff and Farmers.
+- This file contains the outputs from the DNA quantification experiments, following the field sample collection undertaken by Imperial Staff and Farmers between X and Y.

 - Data is formatted based on the following metadata: